harel-coffee/PParMetrics-auto/README.md

 # [Brief project description]
 This project is an endeavour to develop a machine learning based tool for software source code parallelisability analysis and prediction.

 # [Project requirements]
+The project uses and is dependent upon a number of software libraries, software frameworks tools and technologies:
+* Python
+* CMake
+* C/C++ compiler with C++11 support
+* LLVM library of compiler components
+* scikit-learn machine learning library

+# [Project directory layout]
-The project is built, run and controlled by a set of scripts, stored in the {project-root}/scripts/ directory.
+**1)** The project is built, run and controlled by a set of scripts, stored in the {project-root}/scripts/ directory.

-The project uses and is dependent upon a number of software libraries, software frameworks

-tools and technologies:
-1)
-2)

 # [Project motivation & history]